lewanbrau/lewanbrau.github.io/README.md

 	-The old function provided had 5 possible values across all the items.
 This function stores an array with all 5 calculations and uses it across all the pizza items.

 -Number of moving pizzas generated
 	-The old function generated 200 pizzas in the background.
-Since a max value of 25 will show up in the view ever, 25 were used.
+The correct number of pizzas will now be calculated based on the screen resolution.